privacypass/challenge-bypass-extension/README.md

 (v48+).
 An example server implementation that is compatible with this extension is available [here](https://github.com/privacypass/challenge-bypass-server).

+In effect, the extension enables users to less frequently redo CAPTCHAs _from sites implementing the Privacy Pass protocol_.
+The extension doesn't show if the protocol is active or not.
+Not all users or websites use this, also since this technology is not yet well known.
+Best chance to try this out is if you're in a region that are deemed to need CAPTCHAs, and visit a CloudFlare site, like the example http://captcha.website/ If, by visiting, you don't get any CAPTCHA, you're welcome to hang around anyway and learn more about this technology!

-The protocol we use is based on a realization of a 'Verifiable, Oblivious Pseudorandom Function' (VOPRF) first established by [Jarecki et al.](https://eprint.iacr.org/2014/650.pdf).
+The Privacy Protocol is based on a realization of a 'Verifiable, Oblivious Pseudorandom Function' (VOPRF) first established by [Jarecki et al.](https://eprint.iacr.org/2014/650.pdf).
 For a technical description of the protocol see the [PROTOCOL.md](docs/PROTOCOL.md).
 We also detail the entire